Jay McGraw

-Jay Phillip McGraw (born September 12, 1979) is an American writer and television producer.
-He has written several books aimed at young people and is president and CEO of Stage 29 Productions.
-He is the son of celebrity therapist Phil McGraw and has appeared on and served as executive producer on his father's television show Dr. Phil.
+Jay Phillip McGraw (born September 12, 1979) is an American television producer and author.
+He is the son of television therapist Phil McGraw, and has appeared on and served as executive producer on his father's television show Dr. Phil.
+He has also written several books aimed at young people, and is the founder of Stage 29 Productions, a media production company.

 Early life and education

-Jay McGraw was born in Wichita County, Texas on September 12, 1979, to Dr. Phil McGraw and his wife Robin.
+Jay McGraw was born in Wichita Falls, Texas, on September 12, 1979, to Dr. Phil McGraw and his wife Robin Jameson.
 He attended Greenhill School and is a graduate of the University of Texas at Austin, receiving a BS in psychology.
 He earned his JD from Southern Methodist University.

 Career

 McGraw is president and CEO of Stage 29 Productions in Los Angeles, a company he co-founded with his father.
 He appeared as host of Renovate My Family, which aired on Fox.
 He is executive producer of the television series The Doctors.
+He is also president and CEO of publisher Bird Street Books.

-In 2010 McGraw launched RumorFix, an anti-tabloid website that examines tabloid rumors and stories to verify whether or not they are factual.
+In 2010, McGraw launched RumorFix, an anti-tabloid website that examines tabloid rumors and stories to verify whether or not they are factual.
 If a story is deemed true, the website labels it as "It's True", with unconfirmed rumors marked as "Still a Rumor" and false rumors marked with "RumorFixed".
 Mediaite commented that the site was very similar to Gossip Cop, a pre-existing website that also specialized in investigating whether or not celebrity rumors were true or false.